hemanthvnp/BloomBank/README.md

-# BloomBank
+# BloomBank: A Data-Driven Banking System with Fraud Detection
-This C++ Bank Management System uses data structures like Hash Table for transactions, Bloom Filter for fraud detection, BST for account management, Graph for relationships, and Loan class for EMI calculations.
-It supports deposits, withdrawals, alerts, and interactive options in a menu-driven console.
+Developed a C++-based banking system using Hash Tables, BSTs, and Graphs for efficient data management, integrating a Bloom Filter to detect fraudulent transactions and a Loan module for EMI computation in a menu-driven console interface.

 ## Features